 The baby made a sound--a kind of half-cough, perhaps the closest it could get to a cry.

-“Please, great one,” the woman said.
+“Please, Great One,” the woman said.
 She sniffled, then bowed her head.
 “Oh, please.
 He was brave, like you.
 My Breath, it would be yours.
 The Breaths of my entire family.
 Service for a hundred years, anything.
 Please, just heal him.”

 Lightsong closed his eyes.